Mary Jo Turk, PhD

-Dr. Turk received her B.S. in Chemistry in 1995 from John Carroll University, and her Ph.D. in 2001, from the Department of Chemistry at Purdue University.
-From 2001 through September of 2004, Dr. Turk was a postoctoral research fellow in the Laboratory of Tumor Immunology at Memorial Sloan-Kettering Cancer Center in New York City.
-She joined the department of Immunology and Microbiology, as well as the Norris Cotton Cancer Center as an Assistant Professor in October of 2004.
+Dr. Turk received her B.S. in Chemistry from John Carroll University, and her Ph.D. from Purdue University.
+Dr. Turk was a postoctoral research fellow in the Laboratory of Tumor Immunology at Memorial Sloan-Kettering Cancer Center.
+She joined the department of Microbiology and Immunology, as well as the Norris Cotton Cancer Center, as a faculty member, in October of 2004.

 Molecular and Cellular Biology Graduate Programs